 Project management experience ideally within industrial environment will be considered.
 Experience with semiconductor / microchips handling within a cleanroom environment or experience with micro-manipulation or micro-engineering would be a significant advantage.

 Minimum essential skills:

-- Experience in at least one high-level computer programming language such as Visual Basic (preferred) or C/C+
+- Proven proficiency and experience in at least one high-level computer programming language such as Visual Basic (preferred) or C/C++.

 - Excellent technical writing, preparation, and reporting

 - Prove capacity to teamwork and integrate in multidisciplinary environment

 If you have questions about this vacancy contact: Dr Luc Rolland at Luc.Rolland@uws.ac.uk